Oil3/Mkv-Quicklook/README.md

 ## Install
 >Launch the app once.
 This registers the extension as the extension itself stays within the app bundle.
 >Requires nothing that is not included already, is sandboxed and hardened, and has no extra entitlements.
+>iina users might need to disable Iina thumbnails preview generation in the settings of 'iina'.

 ## Uninstall
 >Delete the app.